Important parts of the Animal Care and Protection Act for veterinarians

 Prohibitions on poisons

-Only a person who is authorised under the Health Act 1937 can administer a harmful or poisonous substance with the intention of injuring or killing an animal, provided it is killed humanely.
-(Exemptions exist for feral and pest animal control.)
+Only a person who is authorised under the Medicines and Poisons Act 2019 can administer a harmful or poisonous substance with the intention of injuring or killing an animal, provided it is killed humanely.

 Requirement for veterinary treatment

-An inspector can require a person to seek veterinary treatment for an animal through an animal welfare direction.
+An inspector appointed under the Animal Care and Protection Act 2001 can require a person to seek veterinary treatment for an animal through an animal welfare direction.
 The direction may require the person to obtain and produce a certificate or other document from the veterinarian as evidence that they have complied with the direction.
 The person is responsible for paying any fees to the veterinarian.

 Power to require information

-An inspector can require information (including documents) from a veterinarian about the treatment of an animal if an inspector reasonably suspects that the Animal Care and Protection Act has been contravened or an animal welfare direction has been given.
-(Giving this information to an inspector does not breach privacy legislation.)
+An inspector can require information (including documents) from a veterinarian about the treatment of an animal if an inspector reasonably suspects that the Animal Care and Protection Act 2001 has been contravened or an animal welfare direction has been given (giving this information to an inspector does not breach privacy legislation).

 Animal ethics committees must have a veterinarian

-People who use animals for scientific purposes must have an animal ethics committee approve this use.
-The committee must have a member who is a veterinarian.
-The veterinarian's role, besides contributing to the process, is to provide expert advice on the impact of the work on the animal and ways to minimise and monitor this impact.
+People who use animals for scientific purposes must have approval from an animal ethics committee (AEC).
+The AEC must have a member who is a veterinarian.
+The veterinarian's main role is to provide expert advice on the impact of the work on the animal and ways to minimise and monitor this impact.